KehanLi-1123/KehanLi.github.io/_posts/2025-06-16-Understanding-the-Psychology-of-Racism-and-Regional-Discrimination.md

+It seems that racism, along with other forms of discrimination, is embedded in human cognition rather than being merely an ad hoc phenomenon.
+Fundamentally, it is a way of distinguishing between “I” or “we” and “others.”
+Suppose we assign a number from -1 to 1 to represent a person's attitude toward others—where 1 means extremely kind and -1 indicates extreme racism or discrimination.
+In that case, the distribution of attitudes across a population may follow a bell-shaped curve, such as a Gaussian distribution.
+This implies that within the overall population, most people would cluster around the neutral middle—neither particularly kind nor overtly racist—while some individuals would fall into the left tail (representing stronger racist tendencies) and others into the right tail (representing greater kindness).

+If one accepts the argument that a certain degree of discrimination is ingrained in human cognition as a result of evolutionary development, then it is not surprising to observe that teenagers may sometimes exhibit more discriminatory behavior than adults.
+This can be attributed to their limited life experience, reduced exposure to diverse people and cultures, and a lack of education.

+Below is what ChatGPT said—enjoy.

+---
+---

 Racism and regional discrimination are not merely social issues — they are deeply rooted in how the human brain processes information, identity, and fear.
 By exploring the **psychological mechanisms** behind such behaviors, we can better understand not only why discrimination happens, but also how to reduce it.

 ---